wxMEdit/wxMEdit/README.txt

  16. updated Spanish translation by Carlos Sánchez <carlos1994sanchez[at]gmail.com>.
  17. updated Japanese translation by Tilt <tiltstr[at]gmail.com>.
  18. other minor changes and bug fixes.

-wxMEdit v2.9.8:
-  1. added more choices for whether pasting as hex-string in hex-area when editing in hex-mode.
-  2. added new feature: Paste with Overwriting in Hex Area.
-  3. added more common used encoding aliases and show them in Encoding Conversion Dialog.
-  4. added localization support when open homepage and downloads page.
-  5. added Chinese translations support for zh_HK, zh_MO, zh_SG and zh.
-  6. added an option to place configuration files into %APPDATA% directory under Windows.
-  7. made default window size bigger.
-  8. made manual update checking asynchronously as same as automatic update checking.
-  9. improved encoding groups.
- 10. fixed bugs detected by clang-analyzer.
- 11. fixed memory leak warning when debugging finished under Windows.
- 12. updated FreeBSD packaging that switched to pkgng via ports.
- 13. updated Simplified Chinese translation.
- 14. updated Traditional Chinese translation by Vincent_TW.
- 15. updated Spanish translation by Carlos Sánchez <carlos1994sanchez[at]gmail.com>.
- 16. updated Japanese translation by Tilt <tiltstr[at]gmail.com>.
- 17. other minor changes and bug fixes.

 See file ChangeLog for more changes.